birgire/geo-query/README.md

 This plugin adds a support for the `geo_query` part of the `WP_query`.

-It uses the Haversine SQL optimization by Ollie Jones (see [here](http://www.plumislandmedia.net/mysql/haversine-mysql-nearest-loc/)).
+It uses the Haversine SQL implementation by Ollie Jones (see [here](http://www.plumislandmedia.net/mysql/haversine-mysql-nearest-loc/)).

 The plugin works on PHP 5.3+.